plomgrading/plom/plom/db/notesOnDB.md

 Notice the IPage has two "parents" - I hope I've handled this structure correctly.

 The DNMPage and APage are very similar except that instead of pointing to an IDGroup, they point to a DNMGroup and Annotation respectively.
+Finally OAPage = functionally similar to APage except pointing to an OldAnnotation rather than an Annotation.